 Michelin-starred chef William Elliott oversees the two restaurants.
 Le Pavillon’s menus run from 65€ to 95€; Les Cimaises is a more casual brasserie-style restaurant with menus from 36€ to 45€.

-The hotel is closed for a major refurbishment from December 2019 to May 2020.
+The hotel is closed for a major refurbishment from December 2019 and is scheduled to re-open in the autumn of 2020.

 Ave du Verger